 We use clay models to flesh out our ideas, and to aid the design team in critical discussion.
 The clay models are built on an acrylic frame that represents the dimensions of the chassis at 1/10th scale.

 To finalize the vehicle's exterior design, we create a surface model in SolidWorks.
 By building the body panels in the team's collaborative assembly, we can ensure proper fitment with the chassis and clearance of components.

-The fabrication process began with the use of the CAD model to cut full-sized foam molds with a CNC router.
-The molds were cut in layers, then glued together and hand sanded before being painted and finished with gel coat and mold release wax.
-By laying fiberglass over the foam molds, we created the final female molds.
+The CAD model was used to cut full-sized foam molds with a CNC router.
+The molds were glued together and hand sanded before being painted and finished with gel coat and mold release wax.
+By laying fiberglass over the foam molds, we created our female molds.

 The body panels themselves were created by laying carbon fiber into the fiberglass molds, which were then vacuum bagged and cured in an oven.
-After releasing the panels from the fiberglass molds, we sent the body to PPG to be finished and painted, which is where the body gained its distinctive hand-painted shark mouth.
+After releasing the panels from the fiberglass molds, we sent the body to PPG to be finished and painted with its distinctive hand-painted shark mouth.
 The final step was to apply the sponsor stickers and trim the panels for mounting.